Most small business branding consultants "clarify" what you think about yourself and your business.

 Marketing professor Mark Ritson wrote a hilarious and widely shared seven-point rant on how to recognize a shit brand consultant.
 Here is a summary:

 The big reason is, ironically, lack of market demand.
+Non-enterprise companies don't understand branding and therefore don't want to pay for it.

 If you look at the websites of small business brand strategists, you will find that most of them base their services on helping business owners find clarity of purpose.
 Business owners, particularly entrepreneurs, operate with tremendous uncertainty.
 They are muddled by too much information.
 They are amuck with lack of focus.